When the stock market starts feeling volatile, many investors flock to bonds, which are seen as less risky but still provide income investments.

 Stocks are fairly easy to buy and sell because they are listed on public exchanges.
 But bonds don’t have a centralized trading system.
 Instead, if you want to buy municipal or corporate bonds, you buy them from brokers.
 Check with your own broker to see if they offer bonds.
 Some brokers that allow you to buy bonds include:

-Ally Invest – A trading platform geared towards newer investors.
+Ally Invest is a trading platform geared towards newer investors.
 With Ally Invest, you can buy and sell bonds, stocks, currencies, ETFs, futures, and mutual funds.
 There’s a $1 fee for bond purchases.

 You Invest by J.P.
 Morgan

-You can also use networks like Paladin to find brokers that can help you buy bonds.
-Paladin works by vetting financial professionals and then helps match you with an advisor, based on your financial goals.
-Paladin is free is easy to use.
-Try it here or read the full Paladin Review.
+You can also use networks like Paladin Registry to find brokers that can help you buy bonds.
+Paladin Registry works by vetting financial professionals and then helps match you with an advisor, based on your financial goals.
+Paladin Registry is free is easy to use.
+Try it here or read the full Paladin Registry Review.

 When you buy bonds through a broker, you might have to pay a transaction cost or commission.
 In many cases, the cost you pay is higher than what you’d pay to trade stocks.